 Most KitchenAid dishwashers have the PrintShield Finish, which makes the exterior stainless steel finish fingerprint-proof.
-You will find this finish on their black stainless steel model, something hard to find in most other brands.
+You will find this dishwasher door design and finish on their black stainless steel model, something hard to find in most other brands.

 Other remarkable outer design features of KitchenAid dishwashers include

 - Hidden top controls and Towel Bar handle

 - Hidden top controls and Pocket handle (which is suitable for most kitchen designs)